dns-inspector/dnsproxy/README.md

 ### Monitoring

 dnsproxy can act as a Zabbix agent.
-When the `zabbix_server` configuration proerty is set, it will send the following metrics every minute:
+When the `zabbix_server` configuration property is set, it will send the following metrics every minute:

 |Item Key|Description|